matt-eric/this-seems-way-out-there-react-side/README.md

 ### 2. Scripts

-*Note: Run the [back end](https://github.com/matt-eric/this-seems-WAY-out-there-node-side) before starting the front end.*
+*Note: Start the [back end](https://github.com/matt-eric/this-seems-WAY-out-there-node-side) before starting the front end.
+The defualt settings for the effect module paramaters are fetched from seed data in the GraphQL server.*

 ### `npm start`